geosolutions-it/iso19139_mapx_converter/README.md

  then point the browser on http://localhost:8000/test.html

-## Running via node
+## Running on command line

 This package implements a mapping from ISO19139 XML documents to MAPX JSON and vice versa.

-There are also a couple of command line scripts that performs the conversions.
+There are a couple of command line scripts that performs the conversions.
 These scripts can also be used as examples for using the mapping functions.

 ### ISO19139 to MAPX conversion